cj-dfinity/templates/grants/readme-example.md

 - [ ] Curabitur ornare vehicula feugiat.

 ## License
-This project is licensed under the Apache 2.0 license, see LICENSE.md for details.
+This project is licensed under the MIT license, see LICENSE.md for details.
 See CONTRIBUTE.md for details about how to contribute to this project.

 ## Acknowledgements
 - Hat tip to anyone who's code was used